Rowleylab001/dsrna-survey/chr_toxins/README.md

 		$ python3 fgsc_fasta_download.py

+If the above script produces an error, it is very likely that Biopython needs to be installed.

 *Liti Collection*

 - `chr_toxins/data/Liti_contigs/Liti1000 std_name to sra accession.xlsx` - Matches strain names to SRA accession numbers (study id# ERP014555) for raw reads of all Liti strains sequenced by Peter et al. The de novo assembled contigs used in this analysis were downloaded from: http://1002genomes.u-strasbg.fr/files/ under the "1011Assemblies.tar.gz" file.
 Caution: the file is 3.7Gb zipped, >12Gb unzipped), which is VERY large.